SDGforskning/sdg-strings/SDG03_query_action_WoS.md

       OR
         (
           ("access*" OR "barrier$" OR "obstacle$"
-          OR "afford" OR "affordab*" OR "unaffordab*" OR "debt" OR "financial risk$" OR "financial burden$" OR "financial hardship" OR "household expenditure$" OR "medical expenditure$" OR "medical expenses" OR "medical bill$" OR "medical cost$"
+          OR "afford" OR "affordab*" OR "unaffordab*" OR "debt" OR "financial risk$" OR "financial burden$" OR "financial hardship" OR "household expenditure$" OR "medical expenditure$" OR "medical expenses" OR "medical bill$" OR "medical cost$" OR "out of pocket"
           OR "microinsurance"
           OR "quality medicines" OR "quality care" OR "quality of care" OR "quality health care" )